How To Make A Tattoo Stencil

 The steps below show how a tattoo stencil will be professionally prepared and applied in a tattoo parlor.
 If you are planning on just testing the design out at home, you will not need to take the extra steps to prep the skin.
 Your skin will be cleaned (and shaved if necessary) to help the design transfer better when a stencil is applied by an artist.

 Before you get started, make sure you have all the materials and equipment that you will need.
-Specialised inks and pens can easily be found online.
+Specialized inks and pens can easily be found online.
 Please note, this will not work unless you use the correct equipment which is listed below.

 To make a tattoo stencil you will need the following: